Dkbhardwaj07/Ai-ML-Assignment-2---Voice-Cloning/README.md

 # Voice Cloning App

-A Python/Pytorch app for easily synthesising human voices
+A Python Flask App to synthesis or recognize human being voices in text format in english language

 ![Preview](preview.png "Preview")